Skip to main content

 For each handoff record, require and validate:

-Step 3: Escalate repeated misses with verified placeholders.
-When misses repeat, escalate using your current trigger and review rhythm, and document both in the SLA.
+Step 3: Escalate repeated misses only after the trigger and cadence are verified.
+When misses repeat, confirm the current trigger and review rhythm from operating, source, or leadership records before documenting them in the SLA.

 Step 4: Make recycle a recovery workflow, not a dead end.
 Before moving a lead to recycle, require four decisions on the record: